Cost of Living Comparison: UK and Canada

 The situation is broadly similar in the UK, as permanent UK residents are entitled to free healthcare under the National Health Service (NHS), paid for through National Insurance contributions, which are taken directly from their wages.
 So, if you’re moving from the UK to Canada or vice versa, you’ll be covered under the other country’s healthcare scheme, which means you won’t see any changes in healthcare costs or provision.

 Some UK residents choose to take out private health insurance to secure a faster or more efficient service if they require any treatment.
-This is the same as in Canada, where private treatment is also available - but it comes at a cost.
+This is the same as in Canada, where private treatment is also available - however it does come at a cost.

 The cost of private healthcare insurance varies considerably depending on which insurer you opt for and your medical history.
-So, if you need health insurance to cover time spent in Canada or the UK, you’ll need to speak to insurers about your position to find out what you should expect to pay for full coverage.
+So, if you need health insurance to cover any time spent in Canada, you’ll need to speak to insurers about your position to find out what you should expect to pay for full coverage.

 Leisure and activities